juicedata/juicefs/README.md

 Aside from the POSIX features covered by pjdfstest, JuiceFS also provides:

 - Close-to-open consistency.
-After the file is closed,  the data in the file can still be accessed for read and write in the future.
-When using the same mount point, all the data that has been written can be immitiately seen and read.
+Once a file is written and closed, it is guaranteed to view the written data in the following open and read.
+Within the same mount point, all the written data can be read immediately.
 - Rename and all other metadata operations are atomic, which are guaranteed by Redis transaction.
-- Open files remain accessible after unlink from same mount point.
+- Opened files remain accessible after unlink from same mount point.
 - Mmap (tested with FSx).
 - Fallocate with punch hole support.
 - Extended attributes (xattr).